-- a) To execute and manage the Bank's activities in accordance with the strategies/ policies approved by the board, systems, risk management, operations and controls necessary to manage all kinds of risks to which the Bank is exposed, ensuring that the levels of risk appetite approved by the board are not exceeded, and to comply with all legislations in force and the Bank's internal policies. - b) To verify that there are comprehensive work procedures for all the Bank's activities in line with the legislations in force and the strategies/ policies approved by the board, provided that these procedures are approved by the Chief Executive Officer (except for the supervisory departments since they must be approved by the relevant committee), and to ensure that these procedures are applied. - c) To prepare the financial statements. - and get it approved by the board, and to prepare the suborganisational structures of all units operating in the Bank and approving them by the Chief Executive Officer, except for the sub-organisational structures of the supervisory departments that are approved by the board based on the recommendation of the relevant committee, provided that these structures indicate the hierarchical order and reflect the lines of authority and responsibility in a detailed and clear manner.
+- a) To execute and manage the Bank's activities in accordance with the strategies/ policies approved by the board, systems, risk management, operations and controls necessary to manage all kinds of risks to which the Bank is exposed, ensuring that the levels of risk appetite approved by the board are not exceeded, and to comply with all legislations in force and the Bank's internal policies. - b) To verify that there are comprehensive work procedures for all the Bank's activities in line with the legislations in force and the strategies/ policies approved by the board, provided that these procedures are approved by the Chief Executive Officer (except for the supervisory departments since they must be approved by the relevant committee), and to ensure that these procedures are applied. - c) To prepare the financial statements. - 2.
+The IT Governance Committee can invite any of the Bank's d) To prepare the general organisational structure of the Bank and get it approved by the board, and to prepare the suborganisational structures of all units operating in the Bank and approving them by the Chief Executive Officer, except for the sub-organisational structures of the supervisory departments that are approved by the board based on the recommendation of the relevant committee, provided that these structures indicate the hierarchical order and reflect the lines of authority and responsibility in a detailed and clear manner.
 The general organisational structure shall include, at a minimum, the following: - 1.
 The Board and its committees. - 2.
 The executive management and its committees. - 3.
 Separate departments for risk management, compliance and internal audit, in a manner that enables them to carry out their tasks with complete independence without performing any executive activities.
 These departments are connected to the relevant committee with a solid line and connection to the relevant committee is shown in a dotted line with the Chief Executive Officer. - 4.
 Units that do not perform executive activities such as the employees of credit review and middle office. - 5.
 Subsidiaries and foreign branches. - e) To prepare an annual budget, approve it by the board and periodically reporting performance reports to the board showing the actual vs budget and explanation of any variances from the estimated and its reasons.